DouglasConnect/edelweiss-data-docs/walkthroughs/query.md

 ## Special functions

-There are a few additional capabilities that fall outside the range of the usualy query vocabulary.
+There are a few additional capabilities that fall outside the range of the usual query vocabulary.
 These revolve around specific domain types, notably the SMILES column type for the chemical structure notation of the same name.

-`tanimotoSimilarity` allows you to calculate the [Tanimoto Similarity](https://en.wikipedia.org/wiki/Jaccard_index#Tanimoto_similarity_and_distance) between the molecular fingerprints of the two subexpressions (fingerprinting is currently not customizable and defaults to rdkit fingerprints with default settings).
-Both subexpressions should evaluate to a SMILES chemical structure (either string values that will be converted implicitly or a column with datatype SMILES).
-The expression evaluates to a score between 0 and 1 with 0 being dissimar and 1 being entirely identically fingerprints. `tanimotoSimilarity` can thus be used either directly in `orderBy` clauses or as a filter when used in a relation (e.g. > 0.7).
+`tanimotoSimilarity` allows you to calculate the [Tanimoto Similarity](https://en.wikipedia.org/wiki/Jaccard_index#Tanimoto_similarity_and_distance) between the molecular fingerprints of the two arguments (fingerprinting is currently not customizable and defaults to rdkit fingerprints with default settings).
+Both arguments should evaluate to a SMILES chemical structure (either string values that will be converted implicitly or a column with datatype SMILES).
+The expression evaluates to a score between 0 and 1 with 0 being dissimilar and 1 being entirely identically fingerprints. `tanimotoSimilarity` can thus be used either directly in `orderBy` clauses or as a filter when used in a relation (e.g. > 0.7).
 When an orderBy clause with a tanimotoSimilarity is active, the values returned for each row in the first referenced column will be augmented with the calculated similarity score (i.e. the json object that is returned for SMILES columns that is always an object with one key for the original value and one for the canonicalized SMILES string will be augmented with an additional `similarity` key that contains the numerical similarity value)

 ```JSON
 // E.g. to be used as an order by expression:
 { "tanimotoSimilarity": [{ "column": ["compound"] }, "c1ccccc1"] }
 ```

-`substructureSearch` let's you find chemical substructures where the first subexpression is searched for in the second.
-Both subexpressions should evaluate to a SMILES chemical structure (either string values that will be converted implicitly or a column with datatype SMILES). `substructureSearch` evaluates to a boolean value.
+`substructureSearch` let's you find chemical substructures where the first argument is searched for in the second.
+Both argument should evaluate to a SMILES chemical structure (either string values that will be converted implicitly or a column with datatype SMILES). `substructureSearch` evaluates to a boolean value.

 ```JSON
 { "substructureSearch": ["c1ccccc1", { "column": ["compound"] }]}